 Magnesium - a natural muscle relaxer, which helps with anxiety, this mineral can also relieve fear, irritability, and restlessness.

-Foods high in magnesium: Leafy greens, including spinach, legumes, nuts and seeds, almonds (a key ingredient in my grain-free porridge and in the Healthy and Original mueslis), bananas and dark chocolate.
+Foods high in magnesium: Leafy greens, including spinach, legumes, nuts and seeds, almonds (a key ingredient in the Grain Free Porridge and in the Healthy and Original mueslis), bananas and dark chocolate.

 And if you want to drink your way to a relaxed demeanor, opt for chamomile tea, which has proved to be effective in helping with anxiety, depression, and insomnia.
 Or whip up a turmeric latte - curcumin, the bioactive compound found in turmeric, has been linked to treating anxiety and depression, possibly because it boosts serotonin and dopamine levels.

 Okay, so I’ve got breakfast sorted; now I’m off to the supermarket and will be making sure I put mushrooms, eggs and salmon in my trolley for dinner!